 I am lucky to have spent my formative years in a few of the now-extinct villages of Singapore.
 We were still using wood as fuel in 1991; four years later, commercial Internet became a reality.

 In college, I majored in Human Geography and Southeast Asian Studies, and minored in Chinese Studies.
 A corporate job took me to London, then graduate school to Baltimore and New York, where I obtained my master’s in fine art from the School of Visual Arts.

-My late-father was a karung guni man — growing up helping him with his trade had a profound influence on my love for found and humble materials, and how I treat them.* I see possibilities in the discarded and overlooked, and poetry in the modest, delicate, fragile, ephemeral, and flawed.
+My late father was a karung guni man — growing up helping him with his trade had a deep impact on my love for found and humble materials, and how I treat them.* I see possibilities in the discarded and overlooked, and poetry in the modest, delicate, fragile, ephemeral, and flawed.

 I am inspired by music, the built environment, lines, geometry, abstraction, and the written word.
-I am deeply interested in the everyday, in being more aware, paying more attention, and becoming more mindful and present in both my practice and life.
+I am especially interested in the everyday, in being more aware, paying more attention, and becoming more mindful and present in both my practice and life.

 * The karung guni man is the Singapore equivalent of the 19th century rag-and-bone man in the UK, who scavenged unwanted rags, bones, metal, and other waste from the towns and cities where they lived and sold them to merchants.
-In America, they are called junk man, and in many developing countries, waste picker.
-Karung guni is the Malay phrase for gunny/burlap sack, which was used in the past by Singapore rag-and-bone men to hold the used newspaper they collected.
+In America, they are called junk men, and in many developing countries, waste pickers.
+Karung guni is the Malay phrase for gunny/burlap sack, which was used in the past by Singapore karung guni men to hold the used newspaper they collected for resale.